dskendall/cf/c-24/README.md

-Amazing iOS coding exercises by Scott Kendall with help from too many people to name
+Amazing iOS coding exercises by Scott Kendall with help from an incredible number of contributors.

 ==